mujdricza/git-template/info/git_docu/git_commands.md

 , [https://de.atlassian.com/git/tutorials/syncing#git-remote](https://de.atlassian.com/git/tutorials/syncing#git-remote))

 ## check the status
+TODO

 ```
 git status
 ```

-checks whether there are changes since your last activity on the repository.
+Checks whether there are not uploaded (not synchronized) changes in your local repository.

 ## get an update
 ```
 git pull <remote> <branch>
 ```

-E.g. get the master (default) branch of the `origin` ('central') repository (EMM why it is called origin?):
+E.g. get the master (default) branch of the `origin` ('central') repository:

 ```
 git pull origin master

-# origin master implicitly given:
+# origin master implicitly given if you just use:
 git pull
 ```